albertodev01/equations/example/flutter_example/README.md

 # Equations solver

 An equation solving application created with Flutter that can run on Android, iOS, Windows, macOS, Linux and web.
-This project shows how the `equations` package can be used to solve equations, systems, integrals and much more.
+This project shows how the `equations` package is used to solve equations, systems, integrals and much more.
 The application currently supports the following languages:

   - English
   - Italian